rycon2424/Multiplayer_ClientSidePrediction/pages/Part_4.md

 Then, on the server side, we can verify if the player hasn't moved since the last transmission and fill in the gap between the last received tick and the new one by using the new tick's position, given that the player hasn't moved till this point.

 ## Optimize the Rpc's by caching
-The server can also cache the "lastMovementData" of the clients instead of the clients sending it themselves.
+The server can also cache the "lastMovementData" of the clients instead of the clients storing it themselves.
 This setup would make it truly anti cheat.

 ## Unity's client anticipation support (Netcode for Gameobject **only**)
 Another interesting approach would be using the "AnticipatedNetworkVariable" that Netcode for Gameobjects has build in.
 By calling their various Anticipate methods, you can set a visual value that differs from the server value and then react to updates from the server in different ways. <br> <br> But keep in mind this is only a feature in Netcode for Gameobject